-- 1. This Treaty applies to measures adopted or maintained by a Party relating to: - (a) investors of the other Party; - (b) covered investments; and - (c) with respect to Articles 8 [Performance Requirements], 12 [Investment and Environment], and 13 [Investment and Labor], all investments in the territory of the Party. - 2.
-A Party's obligations under Section A shall apply: - (a) to a state enterprise or other person when it exercises any regulatory, administrative, or other governmental authority delegated to it by that Party; and - (b) to the political subdivisions of that Party. - 3.
+- 1. This Treaty applies to measures adopted or maintained by a Party relating to: - (a) Investors of the other Party; - (b) Covered investments; and - (c) With respect to Articles 8, 12, and 13, all investments in the territory of the Party. - 2.
+A Party's obligations under Section A shall apply: Section A shall apply: - (a) To a state enterprise or other person when it exercises any regulatory, administrative, or other governmental authority delegated to it by that Party; and

+- (b) To the political subdivisions of that Party. - 3.
 For greater certainty, this Treaty does not bind either Party in relation to any act or fact that took place or any situation that ceased to exist before the date of entry into force of this Treaty.